 Attendance, as well as your contributions to class discussions will be factors in determining your participation grade, which will account for five percent (5%) of your final grade.
 There may also be in-class group activities.
-Attendance will be taken via Top Hat beginning with the Sept.
-5 class.
+Attendance will be taken via Top Hat beginning with the Aug.
+21 class.
+This attendance will not count toward your participation grade.
+It will be used so that the professor can report to the registrar the names of enrolled students who have not attended or participated in class.
+Attendance will begin counting toward your participation grade on Aug.
+28

 The introduction assignment asks you to introduce yourself by posting on the discussion board either a video or statement using prompts to guide you.
 Consider this a fun, low stakes assignment and it is due, Saturday, Aug.
-26, 11:59 p.m.
+24, 11:59 p.m.
 EDT.
-This deadline will be flexible to allow for late enrollments.
+To allow for late enrollments, the assignment will remain opened until Sept.
+7.

 The syllabus quiz is designed for you to know and understand the policies, expectations, and activities of this class.
-It is in the participation category and is graded.
+It is also in the participation category and is graded.
 You may take it as often as necessary to achieve the desired score.
 This quiz must be completed by Friday, Aug.
-25, 11:59 p.m.
+23, 11:59 p.m.
+EDT.
+To allow for late enrollments, this quiz will remain open until Sept.7, 11:59 p.m.
 EDT.